cwverica/quixer/README.md

 Access at http://127.0.0.1:5000/ or set it up to be hosted.

+[^1]: I have taken this file out.
+If you send a request to me, I will get it to you.
 ### Testing

 There are some basic tests.
 I will add some more going forward, so check back from time to time.